Risk of water shortage

 Västra Götaland County

-Many residents and businesses in Västra Götaland get their water from groundwater reservoirs, either through their own wells or through municipal water supplies.
-Levels in small groundwater reservoirs are well below normal.
+Levels in small groundwater reservoirs are well below normal in Västra Götaland County.
 Levels in large reservoirs are currently normal, but the forecast is that they will be low to very low this summer.
+Flows in most watercourses in the county are also very low for the season.

 Västra Götaland County on the water situation (In Swedish)